Sunday, 24 July 2022

 VII Sunday after Pentecost

-The seventh Sunday after Pentecost is of semi-double rite and its liturgical colour is green.
+The seventh Sunday after Pentecost is of semi-double rite and its liturgical colour, until Vespers this year, is green.
 The Gospel pericopes from St. Matthew contain the words of warning from the LORD concerning false prophets appearing as sheep but who, in reality, are wolves.
 The Vigil of St. James the Apostle was anticipated yesterday.

 At Vespers yesterday afternoon the antiphons and psalms of Saturday were sung.
 The Office hymn was Jam sol recedit igneus.
-After the collect of the Sunday commemorations were sung of the preceding Office St. Camillus de Lellis and of St. Vincent de Paul.
-The Suffrage of the Saints was omitted due to the double feasts as were the Dominical preces at Compline.
+After the collect of the Sunday commemorations were sung of the preceding Office of St. Apollinaris and of St. Christina.
+The Suffrage of the Saints was omitted as were the Dominical preces at Compline.

 Mass is sung after Terce.
-The Gloria is sung, the second collect is of St. Vincent de Paul.
-Today there is no third collect.
+The Gloria is sung, the second collect is of St. Christina, the third collect is A cunctis.
 The Creed is sung and the preface is of the Blessed Trinity.

 In the 'liturgical books of 1962' the Vigil of St. James has been abolished.
 At Vespers there are no commemorations.
 Mattins is cut down to a single nocturn of three lessons.
 At Lauds there are no commemorations nor Suffrage.
 At Prime Quicumque and the Dominical preces are omitted.
 At Mass there is a single collect.
-At Vespers there are no commemorations.
+At Vespers, of the Sunday, there are no commemorations.

 Art: Jerome Nadal